KeishaSPerkins/tweetsFromHeaven/content/Home/000044_runningAGodlyBusiness/index.md

 It is when we trust God fully that we are able to let our businesses be guided by his omnipotent will.

-## Prioritize integrity over money.
+## Prioritize Integrity Over Money.

 Seeking justice over profit is a distinguishing characteristic of a Godly business.
 When we can do what it right even if it is not the best for the bottom line, we treat people the way Jesus did.